fommil/fpmortals/manuscript/complete.md

   res = 1
 ~~~~~~~~

-Implicit resolution flips its definition of "most specific" for
+Implicit resolution flips its definition of "most specific" for contravariant
-contravariant types, rendering them useless for typeclasses or
+types, rendering them useless for typeclasses or anything that requires
-anything that requires polymorphic functionality.
+polymorphic functionality.
+The behaviour is fixed in Dotty.

 ### Limitations of subtyping